BELARUS: Religious freedom survey, October 2020

 Officials though, claimed to be unaware of the new Administrative Code Article 23.88.
 Andrei Aryaev (the Head of the Religious Department of the Office of the regime's Plenipotentiary for Religious and Ethnic Affairs), and officials of the Justice Ministry and Interior Ministry all denied knowledge of the new law.
 However, although claiming not to know of it Aryaev claimed "I don't see any problems for religious organisations".
 Multiple calls to Interior Ministry departments eventually gained an admission that police can impose fines directly without court hearings.
 The Interior Ministry spokesperson Olga Chemodanova would not explain to Forum 18 the purpose of the new Administrative Code Article 23.88.

-"Violation of the procedure for organising or conducting a mass event or demonstration"Administrative Code Article 23.34 ("Violation of the procedure for organising or conducting a mass event or demonstration") has infrequently been used against the exercise of freedom of religion and belief in public.
-This can be for activities such as sharing beliefs non-coercively, offering religious literature, or conducting religious processions on a street.
-(The Article appears likely to be little changed in the new Administrative Code which began passage in the lower house of Parliament in June 2020.)
+"Violation of the procedure for organising or conducting a mass event or demonstration"Administrative Code Article 23.34 ("Violation of the procedure for organising or conducting a mass event or demonstration") codifies the Mass Events Law, and has infrequently been used against the exercise of freedom of religion and belief in public.
+It can be used for activities such as sharing beliefs non-coercively, offering religious literature, or conducting religious processions on a street.

+Regime officials are given a wide range of vague and arbitrary excuses to ban or halt events with no notice.
 For example, in October 2018 police in Lepel in the north-eastern Vitebsk Region detained Baptist husband and wife Andrei and Tatyana Fokin to stop them singing Christian songs and distributing Christian literature at the entrance to a market.
-Officers took them to a police station, where they were charged under Article 23.34 Part 3 which punishes repeat offences.
+Officers took them to a police station, where they were charged under Administrative Code Article 23.34 Part 3, which punishes repeat offences.

 Similarly, in January 2019 the Supreme Court dismissed appeals by two Jehovah's Witnesses from Rogachev, Tamara Vitkovskaya and Olga Grapova, against being fined for sharing their beliefs with others and offering religious publications near a local shop.
 They were accused of "illegal picketing" and each fined less than a week's average local wages.